 Removing the IRC will provide further incentives to the private sector to invest in Dandenong and deliver community building residential and commercial developments.
 The IRC will continue to apply to developments on land owned or controlled by Development Victoria, the Victorian Government’s property developer.

 The RCD project has been made possible through a $290 million investment from the Victorian Government.

 The RCD initiative leverages private sector growth, and is enhancing Dandenong as a place to live, work and visit.

-This injection of funds into Dandenong would not be possible without the recovery of a portion of the investment through the Infrastructure Recovery Charge (IRC), resulting in community benefits including improved amenity and infrastructure.
+This injection of funds into Dandenong would not be possible without the recovery of a portion of the investment through the IRC, resulting in community benefits including improved amenity and infrastructure.

 The IRC came into operation on 1 September 2006 and will remain in place until 31 December 2026, or the date upon which the Government’s investment in the RCD project has been recouped.

 For more information please contact